Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0600-12-13-osm-in-qgis_en.md

 Working with the Data
 --------------------

 We cannot give you even a rough overview over what you can do with QGIS and there are many excellent tutorials and books which will guide you step-by-step towards mastering the software.
-But as OSM data imported by one of the methods described above have their tags encoded in a special way here is an example how to deal with them (for the curious, the example is pitcairn-islands-latest from Geofabrik's download page for Australia and Oceania.
-You can inspect the data of a vecor layer using 'Open Attribute table' from the context menu of a layer, in this case the multipolygon layer.
+But as OSM data imported by one of the methods described above have their tags encoded in a special way here is an example how to deal with them (for the curious, the example is pitcairn-islands-latest from Geofabrik's download page for Australia and Oceania).
+You can inspect the data of a vector layer using 'Open Attribute table' from the context menu of a layer, in this case the multipolygon layer.

 ![attribute table][]